 Domestic violence is not just physical violence; it often involves “coercive control, economic abuse, emotional abuse, and/or sexual violence.
 It is intended to gain or maintain power and control over a romantic or intimate partner to intimidate, frighten, terrorize, humiliate, blame, or injure.”
-Nan-Hui’s former partner’s patterns of violence fit well into the prototypes of abusive partners, using different forms of power to control, manipulate, and smear their partners.
+Nan-Hui’s former partner’s behavior and patterns of violence fit well into the prototypes of abusive partners, using different forms of power to control, manipulate, and smear their partners.
 Conflict in relationships is normal.
 Punching walls and hitting steering wheels to intimidate your partner, escalating into extreme physical assault, and threatening to use a bounty hunter is a pattern of abuse and violent behavior.

-Nan-Hui was tried on December 15, 2014, for “child abduction,” and the trial resulted in a hung jury.
-The Yolo County District Attorney Steve Mount, however, pursued a retrial.
-He refused to acknowledge the importance of domestic violence in Nan-Hui’s case and instead, used all resources available to prosecute her.
+Five months after being arrested, Nan-Hui was tried on December 15, 2014, for “child abduction.”
+This trial resulted in a hung jury.
+The District Attorney, Steve Mount, however, pursued a retrial, refusing to acknowledge the importance of domestic violence in Nan-Hui’s case and instead, has used all resources available to prosecute her.
 Instead of being granted protection, survivors of domestic violence are often criminalized: the ACLU reports that of all incarcerated women in the United States, 85-90% have a history of domestic and sexual abuse.
 Survivors of domestic violence should not be punished for defending themselves, protecting their children, and rebuilding their lives from the violence of an abuser.